 A number of new stock research platforms that have launched in the last few years.
-Although most platforms tend offer a different set of features, data sets, geography coverages, the age-old problem still remains standing — interpreting the data provided by the companies and deciding which one is the best suitable for them.
+Although most platforms tend offer a different set of features, data sets, geography coverages, the age-old problem still remains standing — interpreting the data provided by the companies and deciding which one is the best suitable for investors.
 The following stock research tools are at the forefront of solving this problem in our opinion, by offering a diverse set of features that are user intuitive and aid in generating actionable insights, rather than just spewing raw data.

 12 Best Stock Research Tools for 2021: